Diosdado Cabello: Sanctions

 Cabello has been sanctioned by several countries and is banned from entering neighboring Colombia.
 The Colombian government maintains a list of people banned from entering Colombia or subject to expulsion; as of January 2019, the list had 200 people with a "close relationship and support for the Nicolás Maduro regime".

+Argentina

+In September 2024, a federal court in Buenos Aires issued an arrest warrant against Cabello and several other Venezuelan officials for crimes against humanity.

 Canada

 Canada sanctioned 40 Venezuelan officials, including Cabello, in September 2017.
-The sanctions were for behaviors that undermined democracy after at least 125 people will killed in the 2017 Venezuelan protests and "in response to the government of Venezuela's deepening descent into dictatorship".
+The sanctions were for behaviors that undermined democracy after at least 125 people were killed in the 2017 Venezuelan protests and "in response to the government of Venezuela's deepening descent into dictatorship".
 Canadians were banned from transactions with the 40 individuals, whose Canadian assets were frozen.
 The sanctions noted a rupture of Venezuela's constitutional order.

 European Union

 The European Union sanctioned Cabello and six other Venezuela officials on 18 January 2018, singling them out as being responsible for deteriorating democracy in the country.
 The sanctioned individuals were prohibited from entering the nations of the European Union, and their assets were frozen.
 Cabello, known as number two in Chavismo, had not been sanctioned by the U.S. when the European Union sanctioned him.